haijeploeg/excludarr/README.md

 **Q:** Does excludarr still support Sonarr V2?

 **A:** No, Sonarr V2 is EOL (End Of Life) and therefor not supported by Excludarr.
-Please upgrade to Sonarr V3: https://forums.sonarr.tv/t/v3-is-now-officially-stable-v2-is-eol/27858
+Please upgrade to Sonarr V3 by reading the [upgrade guide](https://forums.sonarr.tv/t/v3-is-now-officially-stable-v2-is-eol/27858)

 ##